apache/arrow-site/_posts/2022-05-16-datafusion-8.0.0.md

      1  doki
 ```

-The following sections highlight some of changes in this release.
+The following sections highlight some of the changes in this release.
 Of course, many other bug fixes and
 improvements have been made and we encourage you to check out the
 [changelog](https://github.com/apache/arrow-datafusion/blob/8.0.0/datafusion/CHANGELOG.md) for full details.